 Of course, I made it anyway.

-- In a 1 quart jar, combine tahini, lemon juice, olive oil and water, then thoroughly stir ingredients together
+- In a one quart mason jar, combine tahini, lemon juice, olive oil and water, then thoroughly stir ingredients together

 - Stir in salt and garlic

-- In a large skillet, over medium heat, toast sesame seeds 5-10 minutes until golden brown, stirring and checking frequently
+- In a 9 inch skillet, over medium heat, toast sesame seeds 5-10 minutes until golden brown, stirring and checking frequently

 - Allow sesame seeds to cool for 5 minutes, then transfer to a food processor or the dry container of a vitamix and blend until coarsely ground